Multiplayer OpenTelemetry Collector

 To correctly configure the Multiplayer OpenTelemetry Collector make sure to:

 - Login into your Multiplayer account.
-If you don't already have one, create a free trial at go.multiplayer.app and follow STEP 1 of the configuration step.
+If you don't already have one, create a free trial at go.multiplayer.app

-- Generate your API key.
+- Generate your API key

-ℹ️ In case you already generated an API key in STEP 1 (with the “JavaScript Client Library” or “CLI Apps” options) you can re-use that, and skip generating a separate API key for the backend.
+ℹ️ In case you already generated an API key in STEP 1 when setting up the JavaScript Client Library” or React Native client library, you can re-use that, and skip generating a separate API key for the backend.